 Windows maintains a list of programs that can launch themselves as soon as you log in to the system.
 It comes in handy for those programs which should be ready to use right away.
 However, it may happen that even after adding an entry here, a program may not startup.
-In this post, we will see what you can do if your Program in the Startup folder is not starting on startup in Windows 11/10.
+In this post, we will see what you can do if your Program in the Startup folder is not launching or starting on startup in Windows 11/10.

 Program in Startup folder not starting on Windows startup

-If a program in the Startup folder is not starting on startup in Windows 11 or Windows 10, follow any of these methods to resolve the issue:
+If a program in the Startup folder is not starting or launching on startup in Windows 11 or Windows 10, follow any of these methods to resolve the issue: